Technology, Vocational, Information and Business Education

 The Head of Vocational Education is Mr S McKay.

-The Vocational Education (VE) Department’s objective is to follow the Applied Learning ethos of ‘learning by doing’.
-As such the VE Department offers a wide range of business and vocational courses.
+The aim of the Vocational Education (VE) Department is to follow the Applied Learning ethos of ‘learning by doing’.
+As such, the VE Department offers a wide range of business and vocational courses.
 The department offers a range of Level 3 BTEC courses in Health and Social Care, Business, Travel and Young Enterprise.
-Level 2 courses are available in BTEC Children's Play, Learning and Development, Travel and Work Skills.
+Level 2 courses are available in BTEC Children's Play, Learning and Development and Business.

 The department also offers a wide range of extra-curricular activities such as Young Enterprise which gives students the opportunity to start and run their own businesses.
-We also take part in national competitions such as The Student Investor Challenge.
+We also take part in national competitions such as The Student Investor Challenge and Target 2.0.

 The Head of Vocational, ICT and Business Education is Mr M Powell.

-The VIBE Department consists of six ICT and Computing specialist teachers and four Business and Economics teachers.
+The VIBE Department consists of five ICT and Computing specialist teachers and five Business and Economics teachers.
 All are fully dedicated to raising standards in their specific subject areas and have contributed to the department’s excellent reputation for achieving outstanding examination results at all levels.

-A wide range of IT examination courses are run including GCSE and A Level Computing, Cambridge Nationals, the European Computer Driving Licence, Creative iMedia and A Level Applied ICT.
+A wide range of IT examination courses are run including GCSE and A Level Computing, Cambridge Nationals, the European Computer Driving Licence, Creative iMedia, A Level Applied ICT and Level 3 BTEC ICT.
 There is a strong emphasis on programming in all years and some students are now writing their own applications.

-For the first time, this year the Department has been running an Animation club which has proved to be very popular with all year groups.
-The quality of the animations has been exceptional and some have been entered for 'Animation 14' - the annual UK schools computer animation competition.
+The department runs an Animation Club which has proved to be very popular with all year groups.
+The quality of the animations has been exceptional and some were entered for 'Animation 14' - the annual UK schools computer animation competition.

 Within Business Education we offer both GCSE and A Level Business Studies and also A Level Economics.
 Students studying Business Studies and Economics will have the chance to take part in a number of visits to organisations to enrich their experiences of the subject.
 There is also the chance to become involved in national competitions such as The Bank of England ‘Target 2.0’ competition and IFS Student Investor.